What Does Maths Stand for? Everything You Need to Know [MATHS]

 It seeks to reduce any uncertainty created by the ambiguity of natural language.

 Statistics are gathering, analysing, measuring, interpreting, presenting, and summarising data.
-Statistics is utilised in various domains, including business analytics, demography, epidemiology, population ecology etc.
+It is utilised in various domains, including business analytics, demography, epidemiology, population ecology etc.

 Set theory is an area of mathematics dealing with the formal properties of a well-defined set of objects as units (independent of the nature of each constituent) and using Set as a means of representation for other branches of mathematics.